francisengelmann/viz/README.md

 # What is VIZ?
-VIZ is a lightweight 3D visualization framework based on VTK.
+VIZ is a lightweight 3D visualization library based on VTK.

 ![alt tag](viz_logo.png)